Browse the Guide:

 LACEY, WILLIAM J. (b. abt.
 1835?).
 DIARY, 1861-1863.
 0.1 cu. ft.
 Lacey was a private with Company C, 11th Regiment, Mississippi Infantry.
 Diary entries are scattered and range from simple notes about the weather and letter writing to Lacey's experiences at First Manassas/Battle of Bull Run; most date from 1861.
 Finding aid available online.
 Ms2011-115.

 LACTAID, INC. COLLECTION, 1984, n.d.
 0.1 cu. ft.
 Developer and supplier of lactose intolerance products; Collection contains a promotional folder from LactAid, Inc., including information on products and samples.
-Finding aid available on the Virginia Heritage database.
+Finding aid available online.
 Ms2011-008.

 LAMPE, MARGARET S. MARSTON (1941- ).
 PAPERS, 1978-87.
 5.0 cu. ft.
 Member of the Board of Visitors of the Virginia Polytechnic Institute and State University (1988-present), the Virginia Board of Education (1979-87), the National Commission on Excellence in Education (1981-86), and the Virginia Governor's Commission on Excellence in Education (1986).
 Collection consists of working papers (reports, notes, news clippings, handouts) from Lampe's membership on the state and national Commissions on Excellence in Education.
 Also includes correspondence and other materials from her membership on the state Board of Education and other education-related taskforces and committees.
-An EAD-encoded Finding aid is available in the Virginia Heritage database.
+Finding aidavailable online.
 Ms91-003.

 [LANCASTER, MASSACHUSETTS, CIVIL WAR LETTER, 1863].
 0.1 cu. ft.
 Civilian letter from Lancaster resident to his brother, writing about news of the surrender of the Confederate troops at Vicksburg, Mississippi, and the losses from the 53rd Massachusetts Volunteer Regiment.
 Ms89-088.